25 July 2017 |

 - With a MaxDiff experiment, a common rule of thumb is that each alternative needs to be shown to each person at least three times if there is a need to estimate each person’s preferences (e.g., if conducting segmentation).

-Does each manipulation occur (roughly) the same numbers of times.
+Does each manipulation occur (roughly) the same numbers of times?
 For example, in a completely randomized experimental design, is the sample size of each group the same?
 In MaxDiff experiment, does each alternative get shown to each respondent the same number of times?
 In choice modeling, does each level of an attribute get shown the same number of times?

 In experiments where multiple manipulations occur (i.e., multi-factor experiments), it is usually a good idea to check that the manipulations are uncorrelated.
-For example, in an experiment where manipulating, say, colors and prices, it is usually desirable to check that there certain prices are not more or less likely to appear with specific colors.
-That is, usually it is desirable to have no correlation between the factors.
+For example, in an experiment where manipulating, say, colors and prices, it is usually desirable to check that their certain prices are not more or less likely to appear with specific colors.
+That is, usually, it is desirable to have no correlation between the factors.
 The term orthogonal means that the variables have a correlation of 0.
 (Note that outside of experimental design, correlation and orthogonality have different meanings).

 If you have studied some experimental design at college, you may have come across the idea that there should be no correlation of any kind between experimental factors.
 This is far from always true.
 For example:

-- In choice modeling studies in many markets it is desirable to have correlations between variables.
+- In choice modeling studies in many markets, it is desirable to have correlations between variables.
 For example, in the car market, you would generally want the experimental design to have correlations between brand and price.
-Otherwise you will end up collecting silly data.
+Otherwise, you will end up collecting silly data.
 There is no point showing people a Lamborghini for $10,000 or a Corolla for $1,000,000.